Though the exact reason has not yet been pinned the cases of congenital heart defects is on the rise among newborn.

 - Abnormal formation of the blood vessels.

 - Abnormalities in the heart valves due to which they are unable to open and close properly.
-Examples include Ebstein anomaly (malformation of tricuspid valve) and Pulmonary atresia (formation of a thin sheet of tissue instead of valve).
+Examples include Ebstein anomaly (malformation of tricuspid valve) and Pulmonary atresia (formation of a thin sheet of tissue instead of the valve).

 What are the causes of congenital heart defects?